AweareHaptics/AweareHaptics/README.md

 Connect then for every sensor:

- - Connect the GND pin of the sensor to the designated GND line on the prototyping plate
+ - Connect the GND pin of the sensor to the desigLnated GND line on the prototyping plate
  - Connect the VIN/VDD pin of the sensor to the designated +3V line on the prototyping plate
  - Connect the SCL pin of the sensor to the designated SCL line on the prototyping plate
  - Connect the SDA pin of the sensor to the designated SDA line on the prototyping plate